-- f.
-Violations of Internet and Media Guidelines (see Section 19). - g.
+- Engaging in any behavior, including online activity, that is considered culturally offensive to the host country and its population; or - Initiating conversations, including online discussions, on topics that are considered inappropriate or offensive for discussion with program staff, language partners, fellow participants, and/or members of the host community. - d.
+Sexual harassment (see Section 20). - e.
+Academic misconduct (see Section 15). - f.
+Violations of Internet and Media Guidelines (see Section 18). - g.
 Consumption of alcohol or use of drugs during classes or any program activities, or participation in class or a program activity under the influence of alcohol or drugs. - h.
-Engaging in any proselytizing activities in the virtual institutes. - 23.
+Engaging in any proselytizing activities in virtual institutes. - 22.
 Disciplinary Measures CLS Spark reserves the right to carry out disciplinary measures for inappropriate and prohibited conduct as outlined in this document.
 CLS staff may carry out appropriate disciplinary measures based on an assessment of the severity of the offense after consultation with the U.S. Department of State.

-When a CLS staff member receives information about any suspected incident of prohibited activities, violation of CLS Spark policies or Terms and Conditions, or other inappropriate behavior involving a participant, CLS staff will take appropriate steps to investigate and to resolve the matter promptly and equitably.
+When a CLS staff member receives information about any suspected incident of prohibited activities, violation of CLS Spark policies or Terms and Conditions, or other inappropriate behavior involving a participant, CLS staff will take appropriate steps to investigate and resolve the matter promptly and equitably.
 Depending on the nature of the incident, investigation may include interviews, review of written materials or recorded information, and any other reasonable steps necessary to investigate the incident.
-Any investigation may have reasonable limits based upon the length of the program, financial resources, access to information, faculty and staff availability, and U.S. law.
+Any investigation may have reasonable limits based on the length of the program, financial resources, access to information, faculty and staff availability, and U.S. law.
+If a participant wishes to bring attention to an issue in which they are not directly involved, they may report to CLS Staff or encourage the involved party to report directly.
+While all reported information regarding potential violations of the terms and conditions will be taken seriously, CLS staff have limited ability to respond to anonymous or third-party reports.